A Game of Thrones-Chapter 72

-Daenerys orders oil poured over the pyre.
-She then orders her handmaidens to fetch her dragon eggs.
+Daenerys orders oil poured over the pyre, then orders her handmaidens to fetch her dragon eggs.
 Something in her voice makes them run.
 Ser Jorah protests that Drogo will have no need of dragon eggs, urging Daenerys to sell them and live as a wealthy woman for the rest of her days.
 Daenerys insists that the eggs were not given to her to sell.
-Danearys climbs the pyre to place the black egg under his arm, near his heart, the green beside his head, and the cream and gold between his legs.
+Danearys climbs the pyre to place the black egg under Drogo's arm, near his heart, the green beside his head, and the cream and gold between his legs.
 Once the eggs are in place, Daenerys gives her love one last kiss.
-Climbing down Daenerys notices Mirri Maz Duur watching her and hears the maegi call her mad.
+Climbing down, Daenerys notices Mirri Maz Duur watching her and hears the maegi call her mad.
 Daenerys only asks how far madness is from wisdom and commands that Mirri Maz Duur be bound to the funeral pyre by Rakharo and Ser Jorah, who hesitates and protests.
 The woman does not scream or plead as she is bound.
-As Daenerys pours the oil over the maegi’s head she thanks her for all she taught her.
+As she pours the oil over the maegi’s head, Daenerys thanks her for all she taught her.
 Mirri Maz Duur promises that Daenerys will not hear her scream.
 Daenerys insists that she will, but that she only wants the maegi’s life, echoing the woman’s own words: “Only death can pay for life.”
 This brings a flicker of what might be fear to maegi’s face for the first time.